darcey-watson/Virus-identification-and-diversification-within-both-modern-and-ancient-dental-calculus-project/README.md

 **Summary of Project**

 Investigating the viral content of both modern and ancient dental calculus samples collected from varying locations across the globe.
-Observing the diversity and complexity of the human oral virome and how these conditions have changed over time.
+Observing the diversity and complexity of the human oral virome and how these conditions have changed dependent on time and geographic location.

 **Project Context**